willemharmse/CodeWizardsHMSProject/backend/README.md

   These are the endpoints that relate to the course route within the backend:
   - GET /api/course/ - This retrieves all the courses
   - GET /api/course/:courseCode - This retrieves details about a specific course
+  - GET /api/course/courses/lecturer - This retrieves all the courses for a lecturer
+  - GET /api/course/courses/student - This retrieves all the courses for a student
   - POST /api/course/create - This creates a course in the system
   - PUT /api/course/update/:courseCode - This allows a course to be updated
   - DELETE /api/course/delete/:courseCode - This allows a course to be deleted
   - POST /api/course/lecturer/:username/:courseCode - This adds the course to the lecturer's coursesTaught
   - POST /api/course/student/:username/:courseCode - This adds the course to the student's coursesEnrolled
+  - DELETE /api/course/remove/:username/:courseCode - This user from a course

 ### File Endpoints
   These are the endpoints that relate to the file route within the backend: